 On your iPhone, tap Edit on the photo, hit the dial button, and then tap Light and drag the bar up a bit.

-Instead, find the largest version of the photo to print.
+Our website enforces minimum image size requirements for our prints.
+This is because small photos generally do not look good when printed large.
+Find the largest version of the photo to print.
 If you posted the photo on your Instagram or social media, find the original image on your phone or digital camera.
 If you emailed the photo to yourself, find the original image.
-Frequently emailing compresses the image.
+This is because social media and email clients often compress your images.

 You can find more information about photo size on our How Big Can I Print It page.